shivannis/xandr-docs-public/xandr-docs/mobile-sdk/mediate-with-ios.md

     >  <true/>
     > ```

-1. Set up the custom keyword
+1. Set up the custom keyword.

     For passing the content URL to the Google SDK, the content URL needs to be passed as a custom keyword with the requester ad object (`BannerAdView`, `InterstitialAdView`, `NativeAdRequest`).
 The key to be used is `content_url`.
 Here is an example: